 - 1. Submit the Florida Financial Aid Application (FFAA) no later than August 31 after high school graduation. - 2.
-Graduate with a standard high school diploma or its equivalent. - Earn a minimum of 5 postsecondary credit hours through CAPE industry certifications that articulate for college credit. - 4.
-Complete at least 30 volunteer service or 100 paid work hours.
+Graduate with a standard high school diploma or its equivalent. - Earn a minimum of 5 postsecondary credit hours through CAPE industry certifications that articulate for college credit. - Complete at least 30 volunteer service hours, 100 paid work hours, or a combination that equals a minimum of 100 total hours.